Juoelenis/Hpa-Progress-Plexus/README.md

 ## HPA Progress Plexus

 **HPA Progress Plexus** is a forward-thinking project aimed at redefining the modern intranet experience.
-Designed as a powerful alternative to traditional intranet solutions, it combines seamless internal networking with advanced NAS (Network Attached Storage) features to create a more connected, secure, and efficient digital environment for teams, organizations, and individuals.
+Designed as a powerful alternative to traditional intranet solutions, it combines seamless internal networking with advanced NAT (Network Attached Translations) features to create a more connected, secure, and efficient digital environment for teams, organizations, and individuals.

 ---